opalmer/pyfarm/docs/source/design/master_architecture.rst

 to it must be able to serve multiple requests.
 See below for more information.

-| **TODO** add links to json document specifications, url resources, and media types.
+| **TODO** add links to json document specifications, url resources, and media types as they are added to the master
 | **TODO** add additional (missing) capabilities

 Job Processing